...

 anti-inflammatory

-Read more on Inflammation
+Read more

 To live the fullest, happiest, and healthiest lives strive to eat more fruits and vegetables and less processed snacks and meats.